Roland-Pucek/Roland-Pucek.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
   I am a research fellow in the Algebra group led by [Prof. Hendrik Süß](https://ibykus.sdf.org/website/) at the [Mathematical Institute](https://www.fmi.uni-jena.de/institut-mathematik) of the University of Jena.
-I am also a member of two working groups, Cartan Geometry and Representation Theory, and Integrable Systems and Supersymmetry, in the COST Action CaLISTA.
+  I am  a member of two working groups, Cartan Geometry and Representation Theory, and Integrable Systems and Supersymmetry, in the COST Action CaLISTA.

 Currently, I work on three projects.
 In the field of extremal Kähler metrics, I study ... focus mostly on Kähler and Sasaki geometry with applications in extremal metrics.